 The rugged unspoiled coastline of Big Sur

 On the South end of Big Sur is Andrew Molera State Park.
 While underdeveloped, it is the perfect place to enjoy the vast array of hiking trails.
-You will find trails leading through meadows and others the go along the beach.
-There is also one of the nicest walk in camping grounds in the Big Sur.
+You will find trails leading through meadows and others they go along the beach.
+There is also one of the nicest walk-in camping grounds in the Big Sur.

-Point Sur State Marine Reserve begins at Cooper Point to the South, and goes all the way North to Point Sur.
-Within this current marine reserve were the original seasonal home of the Ohlone, Esselen and Salinan Tribes.
+Point Sur State Marine Reserve begins at Cooper Point to the South and goes all the way North to Point Sur.
+Within this current marine reserve was the original seasonal home of the Ohlone, Esselen, and Salinan Tribes.
 These nomadic tribes of hunter-gatherers found rich reserves within the Big Sur.
 During the proper season, they found a rich supply of marine life to support their families, including a vast abundance of mussels.

 Point Sur lighthouse is another special treat found within Big Sur.
-Point Sur lighthouse is a turn of the century lightstation which was manned until 1974.
+Point Sur lighthouse is a turn-of-the-century light station that was manned until 1974.
 In 1974 is became completely automated.
-It stands on top of a very large volcanic rock which is located just off shore.
-This lightstation is a National Historic Landmark, and is open to the public for limited tours.
+It stands on top of a very large volcanic rock which is located just offshore.
+This light station is a National Historic Landmark and is open to the public for limited tours.
 This is the only lighthouse in the State of California that is open to the public.
 Access is limited to preserve its quality and remoteness.
-For more information on tours check out the website at: http://www.pointsur.org/.
+For more information on tours check out the website at http://www.pointsur.org/.

 If you are looking for a pleasant and beautiful vacation, look no farther than the Central California Big Sur Beaches.
 These Pacific beaches are beautiful and serene, providing the perfect getaway from the rat race.
 Whether you need a quiet remote cabin or a base camp for hiking adventures, you will find it in Big Sur, California.
 Pack a bag, and gather the family, it is time for you to head on out, to Big Sur.